-On August 15, 2022, the Company had closed its initial underwritten public offering of 2,300,000 shares of common stock, which included the full exercise of the underwriter's over-allotment option, at a public price of \$4.00 per share.
-The Company received net proceeds of approximately \$ 8.2 million, net of underwriting discounts and commissions and fees, other offering expenses amounted to approximately \$1.0 million, and fair value of warrants issued to the underwriters of approximately \$0.2 million.
+On August 15, 2022, the Company had closed its initial underwritten public offering of 2,300,000 32,858 (2,300,000 pre reverse split) shares of common stock, which included the full exercise of the underwriter's over-allotment option, at a public price of \$4.00 per share.
+The Company received net proceeds of approximately \$8.2 million, net of underwriting discounts and commissions and fees, other offering expenses amounted to approximately \$1.0 million, and fair value of warrants issued to the underwriters of approximately \$0.2 million.